 In a world where snappy marketing tugs at us from every screen, and even free cellphone apps support themselves with distracting advertisements, it’s easy to get caught up in gift giving and spend more money than you can afford.
 Valentine’s Day, with its blatant message, can feel fraught with landmines.
 Did you do enough?
 Will a card be sufficient, or must you buy a diamond, plan a getaway or otherwise wow?
-Monetary value doesn’t prove love, and a gift from the heart can be free.
-Here are 6 ways to demonstrate love without breaking the bank.
+Money doesn’t prove love, and a gift from the heart can be free.
+Here are six ways to demonstrate love without breaking the bank.

 - Plan a stroll down memory lane.
 Revisiting good times or considering all you’ve been through together can rekindle sparks, help couples connect or just be fun.
 Nostalgic “Memory Lane” may include a visit to a specific address or location, but could also mean looking through old photographs or videos.
-Last Valentine’s Day, my husband and I took a walk on the beach.
+One Valentine’s Day, my husband and I took a walk on the beach.
 While a stroll in the sand can be romantic, the activity took us back to all the beach walks we took while dating.
 We relived our earliest times together and shared special moments we remembered from those times.
 Think back to your earliest dates, the place you met and the events you attended.
 Share a specific memory: something your lover once said or did that surprised, flattered or made you laugh.
 Good memories are fun to recall.
 Thanking your lover for a specific action or a few small words uttered long ago shows how much you truly value him or her.

 - Breakfast in bed.
-Too bad there’s not always time off for Valentine’s Day, but even without that luxury a cup of coffee or tea made just the way your sweetheart likes it and served in bed is a lovely way to start the day.
+Too bad there’s not always time off for Valentine’s Day, but even without that luxury, a cup of coffee or tea made just the way your sweetheart likes it and served in bed is a lovely way to start the day.
 Add a chocolate kiss, warm toast, an orange you’ve peeled, a few grapes or a box of raisins.
 A few minutes invested makes you loving and loveable first thing in the morning.

 - Rock your relationship.
 If you’re open to the idea, you’ll be amazed at how many heart-shaped rocks you’ll see.
 Find one and give it to your Valentine instead of a card.
 Be open to other shapes too.
 Whether heart-shaped, pinkish in color or simply pretty to look at, a small rock can provide a lasting touchstone that’s kept on a desk, on the night table or tucked away in some private spot.
 In the movie Something’s Gotta Give, a single dark stone in a bowl of white ones represents the one-in-a-million Diane Keaton has found in Jack Nicholson.
 You might do something similar with an unusual stone you present nestled in a dish of monotone aquarium gravel or with a note.